 Other diners, it’s purely about the finer things in life, although this can sometimes come at a price.
 Especially if you consider that to be high-end fine dining, whereby you believe a true foodie needs to eat at the most exclusive restaurants.

 Alternatively, for many of us, this isn’t always the case.
 Eating at home with family and friends is just as important and very much a communal affair.
 If you’re hosting a dinner party or cooking the evening family meal, there are so many techniques to master.
 As such, cookery classes can help you on that journey.
-That could be one that involves learning to use a water bath, mastering a particular style of cooking or just creating one-pot dishes to be proud of.
+That could be one that involves learning to use a water bath, mastering a particular style creating simple one-pot dishes to be proud of.

 Then there’s the global traveller, whereby finding places the locals like to eat is an authentic experience like no other.
-Joining a food tour and local guide to discover the very best in food culture from around the world.
+Joining food tours and experiences with a local guide to discover the very best in food culture from around the world.
 This is the kind of food tourism that thrives on the unknown, unique experiences and diversities from country to country.

 One thing is for certain and that’s whichever type of foodie you may be, the industry is constantly evolving.
 Making it an exciting time to embrace new ideas, re-invent the classics and when necessary, stick to the tried and tested.

-However much of a foodie you are, here at Tabl.com we cater for everyone.
-With everything from home cooking classes and a trip around the local market, to a table at some of the best restaurants in the world.
+However much of a foodie you are, here at tabl.com we cater for everyone.
+With everything from cooking classes and street food tours, to Michelin Starred Restaurants.
 Serving up delicious meals one minute, ready to take you off on a local food tour the next.

 Do you run your own food tours, dining experiences, wine tasting events, cooking classes or private activities?
 If you wish to advertise online, please contact Tabl.com for more information.
 Where together, we can share your culinary expertise with 1000’s of likeminded individuals.